hasura/graphql-engine/graphql/manual/queries/multiple-arguments.rst

 Using multiple arguments
 ========================
 Multiple arguments can be used together in the same query.

-For e.g. if you want to use the ``where`` argument to filter the results and then use the ``order_by`` argument to sort them, you can use a query similar to the following one to fetch a list of authors and only 2 of their published articles that are sorted by the date of publication (descending):
+For e.g. if you want to use the ``where`` argument to filter the results and then use the ``order_by`` argument to sort them, you can use a query similar to the following one which fetches a list of authors and only 2 of their published articles that are sorted by their date of publication:

 .. graphiql::
   :query: